 There’s no denying that anorexia recovery, while life-changing and often life-saving, can be a challenging process.
 Committing to treatment can transform your (and your family’s) life and well-being for the better, but it’s important to be aware of the most common obstacles that can impede or complicate the journey.
 For many people, the most difficult hurdle to overcome in anorexia recovery is weight gain.

-Weight gain in recovery can be incredibly difficult—physically, psychologically, and emotionally.
-Understanding why weight gain is absolutely critical in anorexia treatment can help ease some of the concerns and discomfort that often accompanies the process, as can learning coping strategies.
+Weight gain in anorexia recovery can be incredibly difficult—physically, psychologically, and emotionally.
+Understanding why weight gain is absolutely critical in anorexia treatment can help ease some of the concerns and discomfort that often accompany the process, as can learning coping strategies.
 Read on to learn more about the role of weight gain in anorexia recovery and how you can come to tolerate and accept it.

 Why you need to gain weight in anorexia recovery

-Commonly known as “weight restoration,” gaining weight during the anorexia recovery process is crucial to both short- and long-term mental and physical health.
+Commonly known as “weight restoration,” gaining weight during the eating disorder recovery process is crucial to both short- and long-term mental and physical health.
 While it’s true that people with anorexia who are severely malnourished may need to be admitted to a hospital to receive more intense treatment and monitoring, you don’t need to “look” thin or malnourished to require weight restoration.

-“It’s important to highlight that not all people need to be ‘medically underweight’ to be sick with anorexia,” says Equip Therapy Lead, Maddie Friedman, LCSW.
-She explains that for young people, falling off their growth curve is an indication that weight restoration may be required, regardless of whether or not they are “underweight.”
-And for adults, it’s important to note that the marker many providers use to determine whether or not someone needs to gain weight—the Body Mass Index (BMI)—is deeply flawed.
-A person may fall into a “healthy” BMI range and still be below their body’s natural set point, in which case they would require weight restoration.
+And for adults, it’s crucial to recognize that the marker many providers use to determine whether or not someone needs to gain weight—the Body Mass Index (BMI)—is deeply flawed.
+A person may fall into a “healthy” BMI range and still be below their body’s natural set point, in which case they would require anorexia weight restoration.
 Research shows that BMI is a faulty tool for setting target weights, and that if a person is even a few pounds below the weight their body wants to be, this deficit can fuel eating disorder behaviors.
+Those with atypical anorexia—an eating disorder diagnosis that shares almost all the same characteristics of anorexia, except for low weight—often need weight restoration, despite not falling into the “underweight” BMI category.

 Being weight-suppressed has a variety of different health risks, including:

-• Heart conditions
+- Heart conditions

-• Low blood sugar
+- Low blood sugar

-• Dizziness
+- Dizziness

-• Fatigue
+- Fatigue

-• Being cold all the time
+- Being cold all the time

-• Gastrointestinal issues
+- Gastrointestinal issues

-• Headaches
+- Headaches

-• Anxiety
+- Anxiety

-• Death
+- Death

-“Breaking the cycle of restriction is often the first step to treatment as it allows the brain and body to relearn hunger and satiety cues that align more with nutritional needs outside of the eating disorder,” Friedman says.
+“Breaking the cycle of restriction is often the first step to treatment, as it allows the brain and body to relearn hunger and satiety cues that align more with nutritional needs outside of the eating disorder,” Friedman says.
 “Target weights are calculated for folx in need of weight restoration to get back on track with their growth, development, and overall well-being.
 Malnutrition can impact all of the systems in the body and can lead to infertility, brain damage, and bone loss, and, in some cases, can be fatal.”

 Weight suppression can also exacerbate the mental symptoms of the eating disorder, while gaining weight naturally quiets these symptoms.
 Equip’s Director of Peer Mentorship, Maris Degener, says weight gain was an essential piece of her recovery journey for multiple reasons.
-“Gaining weight is what the eating disorder feared, and so much of my recovery was continuously facing those fears in order to overcome them,” Degener says.
+“Gaining weight is what the eating disorder feared, and so much of my recovery was continuously facing the eating disorder’s fears in order to overcome them,” Degener says.
 “If I were to try and avoid gaining weight over the long term, it would have reinforced the eating disorder belief that weight gain was something that must be feared, and would have also meant engaging in the restrictive behaviors I was trying to move away from in order to try and control my body size.”

 In addition to pushing back against the eating disorder, weight gain enabled Degener to experience an array of physical and mental health benefits.
 “The more nourished I became, the more fueled my brain and body was to continue to challenge the eating disorder,” she says.
 “Gaining weight, for me, supported better sleep, more energy throughout the day, and a greater ability to practice regulating my emotions during the ups and downs of recovery.”